abhineet123/MTF/ReadMe.md

 Building a new application that uses MTF:
 -----------------------------------------
 cmake
 -----
 The build process generates a `mtfConfig.cmake` file in the build folder with the main defines.
+There are two ways to use this file:

+* The standard `find_package` command can be used but this requires `MTF_DIR` variable to be set to the MTF build folder while running the cmake command.
+This can be done, for instance, as:
+`cmake .. -DMTF_DIR=<path to MTF build folder>`

-This file should be  copied into the project tree and included in the CMakeLists.txt file.
+* The `mtfConfig.cmake` file is copied into the project tree and included in the _CMakeLists.txt_ file.
 Then, the defined variables can be used to obtain the header files, linked libraries and compile time definitions.
-An example CMakeLists.txt file for a standalone project that uses the generated config file is included in `cmake/CMakeLists.txt.example`.
 More details can be found in the comments section of issue #11.

+An example _CMakeLists.txt_ file for a standalone project that uses either of the above methods is included in _cmake/CMakeLists.txt.example_.

-If this method does not work, a manually created `FindMTF.cmake` file is also included in the `cmake/Modules` folder.
+If neither of the above methods work, a manually created `FindMTF.cmake` file is also included in the `cmake/Modules` folder.
 It has not been widely tested but should work with most standard configurations.

 make
 ----